Skip to content

 The order of middleware loading

-The execution order of middleware is the same as the order that they are loaded into express with the app.use function.
+The execution order of middleware is the same as the order that they are loaded into Express with the app.use function.
 For this reason, it is important to be careful when defining middleware.

 The correct order is the following: